therealhackmeehan/ubacktest_docs/src/content/docs/Creating/creatingSignals.md

 data['signal'] = (data['close'] > 100).astype(int)
 ```

 This efficiently assigns values across the entire column in one step.
-It may take a little getting used to, but its quite poetic.
+It may take a little getting used to, but its quite wonderful.

 #### 2. Looping